masterjedy/specs/block-layer/codecs/dag-pb.md

 }
 ```

+The first node in a block of DagPB data will match the `PBNode` type.

+When decoding data with the DagPB codec, maps with exactly these fields will result.

+When creating data, you can create maps using the standard Data Model concepts,
+and as long as they have exactly these fields, the DagPB codec can encode them.
+If additional fields are present, the DagPB codec will error, because there is no way to encode them.

-## Pathing
+## Alternative Pathing

+While the [logical format](#logical-format) implicitly describes set of mechanisms for pathing over and through DagPB data,
+DagPB also enjoys some other special forms of pathing in addition to the Data Model norms, and these are supported by most major applications that use DagPB.

+This alternative pathing is covered here as part of this descriptive spec, but was developed independently of the Data Model and is thus not well standardized.
-The pathing is currently different between implementations.
+It currently differs between implementations.
 Please see [issue #55] for more information about the harmonization effort.
 This section describes the current implementations as of September 2019.

 The Go and JavaScript implementation both support pathing with link names: `/<name1>/<name2>/…`.

 In Go, this is the only way, which implies that is is impossible to path through nodes that don't name their links.
 Also neither the Data section nor the Links section/metadata are accessible through paths.

 In the JavaScript implementation, there is an additional way to path through the data.
 It's based purely on the structure of object, i.e. `/Links/<index>/Hash/…`.
 This way you have direct access to the `Data`, `Links`, and `size` fields, e.g. `/Links/<index>/Hash/Data`.
+(Note that here, for legacy reasons, Capitalized Names are used for the fields, whereas the [logical format](#logical-format) uses lowercase.)

 These two ways of pathing can be combined, so you can access e.g. the `Data` field of a named link via `/<name/Data`.
 You can also use both approaches within a single path, e.g. `/<name1>/Links/0/Hash/Data` or `/Links/<index>/Hash/<name>/Data`.
 When using the DAG API in js-ipfs, then the pathing over the structure has precedence, so you won't be able to use named pathing on a named link called `Links`, you would need to use the index of the link instead.